 Lalam Monica

-LALAM MONICA was born in Pader in 1989.
-She had just been weaned from the breast when her parents were both killed by the rebels.
-She and her two brothers came to live with their grandfather in Kinene.
-When the war intensified, they went to Paicho IDP Camp where she dug in a garden to earn money for food which was delivered to the camp once a month.
+Lalam Monica grew up without her mother and father.
+She was just a baby when they were killed by the rebels in war.
+She doesn’t know what her mother looked like and has never even seen a photograph of her.
+She began to grow up with her grandfather in Kinene.
+As the war intensified, she went to Paicho IDP Camp where she dug in a garden to earn money for food which was delivered to the camp once a month.
 There was a shortage of food and water and no medicines or vaccines.
-Many died while in the camp.
+Many died while in the camp because of the conditions there.
 One night the rebels entered the camp and took her and five others, tying them together with ropes connected to rocks.
-The government troops arrived and in the exchange of gunfire, the girls ran into a hut.
+The government troops arrived and in the exchange of gunfire, Monica and the other girls ran into a hut.
 The army dispersed and left them in the house.
-Monica said that she knows it was God who saved them.
+Monica now knows it was God who saved them that day.

 Share by: